MishraShikhar/OCVS/OCVS/ProvisionOCVS.md

     ![](./images/Lab100/100_40_5.png " ")

-- review the resources that will get created withion the VCN and click **Apply Configuration**
+- Review the resources that will get created withion the VCN and click **Apply Configuration**

     ![](./images/Lab100/100_40_6.png " ")